How to write a product spec

 What have your customers said in the past about similar products?
 Have they made any special requests for new products like the one in mind?

-What makes a good product brief?
+What makes a good product spec?

 The product spec isn’t just a document.
 It’s part of a broader process to flesh out ideas.
 One of the most powerful benefits of creating a product spec is that it allows you to apply critical thinking from the very beginning.
 It encourages communication between teams and drives accountability.
 Doing as much of this thinking up front helps reduce rework later in the process.